Moshe Ya'alon: Palestinian threat as 'cancer'

-On the need to confront Iran
+Iran

 In January 2008, during a discussion at IDC Herzliya, Ya'alon said "There is no way to stabilize the situation all over the world and especially in the Middle East without confronting Iran."
 According to The Sydney Morning Herald Ya'alon said: "We have to confront the Iranian revolution immediately.
 There is no way to stabilize the Middle East today without defeating the Iranian [government].
 The Iranian nuclear program must be stopped."

-When asked whether "all options" included a military deposition of Ahmadinejad and the rest of Iran's current leadership, Ya'alon told The Herald: "We have to consider killing him.
+When asked whether "all options" included a military deposition of Mahmoud Ahmadinejad and the rest of Iran's current leadership, Ya'alon told The Herald: "We have to consider killing him.
 All options must be considered."

 The Peace Now/'virus' incident

 In August 2009, Ya'alon visited the ruins of Homesh, a settlement that was destroyed in Israeli disengagement from Gaza in 2005 and toured Israeli settlements in the north of the West Bank, considered as un-authorized outposts.
 He said that these communities are all legitimate and should not be called "illegal."
 In addition, he participated in a convention of Manhigut Yehudit ("Jewish Leadership"), the more right-wing Settlers' segment within the Likud right-wing Party, in which he condemned the disengagement plan, called Peace Now a "virus" and said that "We become accustomed to Arabs being permitted to live everywhere, in the Negev, Galilee, Nablus, Jenin, and [on the other hand] there are areas where Jews are not allowed to live.
 We caused this."
 He also stated that, "regarding the issue of the settlements, in my opinion Jews can and should live everywhere in the Land of Israel.
 Now, ... first of all, every settlement needs to get the approval of the authorities, and what goes up on the spot, in contradiction to these decisions and so on is not legitimate.
 It's against the law".

-Later, after meeting with PM Netanyahu, Ya'alon retracted parts of his statements and said that he "recognized the importance of democratic discourse and respecting other opinions."
+Later, after meeting with Netanyahu, Ya'alon retracted parts of his statements and said that he "recognized the importance of democratic discourse and respecting other opinions."
 Ya'alon explained that, indeed, all Israelis want peace, now.
 He stressed, however, the need to accept the fact that peace will not come immediately, otherwise it "hurts Israel."
 Ya'alon stated that, in his view, the way of thinking that Israel just needs to give one more piece of land and then it will have peace is a kind of "virus."